lliicassie/Animal-Crossing-New-Horizons-Analysis/README.md

 ## Animal Crossing Portal Villager Popularity

-This is a dataset from [Animal Crossing Portal Villager Popularity](https://docs.google.com/spreadsheets/d/13d_LAJPlxMa_DubPTuirkIV4DERBMXbrWQsmSh8ReK4/edit#gid=400375391).
+This is a dataset from [Animal Crossing Portal Villager Popularity](https://www.kaggle.com/datasets/ampiiere/acnh-villager-popularity).
 It contains villager popularity tier and tier ranking of each villager in the game.

-**Content**
-Each villager belongs to a tier(1-6), and within each tier there are rankings.
+**Content**: Each villager belongs to a tier(1-6), and within each tier there are rankings.
 Each Tier has a different amount of rankings.

 As of 2022, March:

-The "Highest Popularity" tier contains 15 villagers The "Very Popular" tier contains 25 villagers
+The "Highest Popularity" tier contains 15 villagers
+The "Very Popular" tier contains 25 villagers
 The "Fairly Popular" tier contains 30 villagers
 The "Middle Ground" tier contains 60 villagers
 The "Less Popular" tier contains 120 villagers
 The "Least Popular" tier contains 163 villagers